 A second share-based payment arrangement is provided to E8 Investor via the Second Special Fees Agreement.
-For more information, see 'Item 7.B.
-Major Shareholders and Related Party Transactions-Related Party Transactions" included in the Company's most recently filed Annual Report on Form 20-F and Note 7.1 (Second Special Fees Agreement) of the interim condensed consolidated financial statements for the six months ended June 30, 2023 included elsewhere in this Form 6-K. The fair value of the share-based payment arrangement granted under the Second Special Fees Agreement is recognized as an expense, with a corresponding increase in accumulated deficit as long as the agreement remained in place between Madeleine and the consulting firm.
-The Second Special Fees Agreement was novated from Madeleine to Allego during the reporting period and as a result, the fair value of the share-based payment arrangement granted under the Second Special Fees Agreement is recognized as an expense, with corresponding movements in the provision recognized as part of the novation.
+For more information, see "Item 7.B.
+Major Shareholders and Related Party Transactions" included in the Company's most recently filed Annual Report on Form 20-F and Note 7.1 (Second Special Fees Agreement) of the interim condensed consolidated financial statements for the six months ended June 30, 2023 included elsewhere in this Form 6-K. The fair value of the share-based payment arrangement granted under the Second Special Fees Agreement is recognized as an expense, with a corresponding increase in accumulated deficit as long as the agreement remained in place between Madeleine and the consulting firm.
+The Second Special Fees Agreement was novated from Madeleine to Allego during the reporting period and as a result, the fair value of the share-based payment arrangement granted under the Second Special as part of the novation.
 The total amount to be expensed is determined by reference to the fair value of the share-based payment arrangement, including market performance conditions.
 The fair value excludes the impact of any service and non-market performance vesting conditions.